 Not having minimum essential coverage can cost you.
 If you don’t have MEC, consider checking to see whether you qualify for an exemption.
 There are exemptions for people who’ve been incarcerated, Indian Tribe members and religious sect members, just to name a few.

-In terms of the fee, the percentage of household income is calculated using the portion of income that’s above the tax year filing threshold, which is $20,300 for married couples filing jointly and $10,1500 for singles.
-Luckily, the penalty won’t exceed $2,085 per person or the national average cost of a Bronze plan purchased through the Health Insurance Marketplace.
+Before 2019, the penalty was calculated by using the portion of income that’s above the tax year filing threshold.
+At that time, the penalty didn’t exceed $2,085 per person or the national average cost of a Bronze plan purchased through the Health Insurance Marketplace.

 Related Article: The Affordable Care Act and Your Taxes